xitop/edzed/docs/events.rst

 Event filters serve two purposes.
 As the name suggests, they can filter out an event, i.e. cancel its delivery.
 The second use is to modify the filter data.

-An event filter function is called with the event data as its sole argument (i.e. as a dict).
+An event filter function is called with the event data as a single dictionary as its sole argument.

-- If it returns a dict, the event is accepted and the returned dict becomes the new event data.
+- If it returns a :class:`dict` (precisely a :class:`MutableMapping`), the event is accepted and the returned dict becomes the new event data.

 - If the function returns anything else than a dict instance, the event will be accepted or rejected depending on the boolean value